 Setting up your own group

-Interested in setting up your own group?
-Make sure you read the regulations governing area and special interest groups (pdf file) or contact the CIfA office.
+Interested in setting up your own CIfA group?
+Make sure you read the regulations governing area and special interest groups (pdf file) and contact the CIfA office before submitting a proposal.
+This helps us manage staff resources and offer support on best formats.